-H) Team Congresses
+G) Team Congresses

-The biennial ADI Team Congress aims to involve and educate the entire dental implant team, with a high-quality scientific Plenary Programme and corporate forums, and dedicated programmes for technicians, nurses/practice managers, hygienists/therapists and students.
+The biennial ADI Team Congress aims to involve and educate the entire dental implant team, with a high-quality scientific Plenary Programme and corporate forums, and dedicated programmes for technicians, nurses/practice managers, hygienists/therapists and students, as well as a major Exhibition showcasing the latest technological developments.

-During the year planning continued for the ADI Team Congress 2019, to be held at EICC, Edinburgh on 2-4 May 2019.
-The Congress is entitled 'Shaping the Future of Dental Implantology: Techniques - Technology - Teamwork and has the following description: "Implant dentistry relies on three fundamental tenets - Techniques learnt from training and mastered over time; Technology that is constantly evolving; Teamwork that creates a seamless workflow benefiting both patients and practice. "

-The ADI Team Congress 2019 will reflect these three principles - "that by acquiring new skills, using innovative products and involving the whole dental team, together we can shape the future of dental implantology."
-View the Congress website www.adi.org.uk/congress19 for full information about the programme and social events.
+The ADI Team Congress 2019 was held at EICC, Edinburgh on 2-4 May 2019.
+The Congress was entitled 'Shaping the Future of Dental Implantology: Techniques - Technology - Teamwork' and had the following description: "Implant dentistry relies on three fundamental tenets - Techniques learnt from training and mastered over time; Technology that is constantly evolving; Teamwork that creates a seamless workflow benefiting both patients and practice.
+The ADI Team Congress 2019 will reflect these three principles - that by acquiring new skills, using innovative products and involving the whole dental team, together we can shape the future of dental implantology."